The Division of Life Sciences

 Overview:

-This fellowship is intended for undergraduate Life Sciences majors pursuing novel, independent research under the supervision of a Division of Life Sciences faculty member.
-Awardees are expected to work in the lab full-time (35 hrs/week) for 10 weeks and present at our summer poster session in August.
+This fellowship is intended for undergraduate Division of Life Sciences majors pursuing novel, independent research under the supervision of a Division of Life Sciences faculty member.
+Awardees are expected to work in the lab full-time (37.5 hours/week) for 10 weeks and present at our summer poster session in August.
+The Fellowship is supported by an endowment from our generous donors, Duncan and Nancy MacMillan, and by contributions from DLS departments.

 FELLOWSHIP PROGRAM PROCEDURES AND ELIGIBILITY REQUIREMENTS:

-The Fellowship is open to declared Life Science majors (Biological Science (119), Cell Biology and Neuroscience (146), Genetics (447), and Molecular Biology and Biochemistry (694) and Exercise Science (377)) pursuing novel, independent undergraduate research under the supervision of a Division of Life Sciences faculty member from one of the departments listed above.
+The Fellowship is open to declared Life Science majors (Biological Science (119), Cell Biology and Neuroscience (146), Genetics (447), and Molecular Biology and Biochemistry (694)) with previous research experience, who are pursuing novel, independent undergraduate research under the supervision of a Division of Life Sciences faculty member.

 You must be eligible to work in the U.S. to be awarded a fellowship.
-Preference will be given to students who have not previously been awarded the DLS SURF fellowship.
+Preference will be given to students who have not previously been awarded a DLS SURF Program fellowship.

-The SURF committee will also consider the feasibility of the proposed research, the applicant's GPA, and rigor of their coursework.
+The DLS SURF committee, which includes faculty representatives from the four eligible majors, will consider the feasibility of the proposed research, the applicant's GPA, the rigor of their coursework, and research experience, in making selections.

-Applicants need to have secured placement in a laboratory with a Research Mentor, who is a faculty member from the CBN (https://cbn.rutgers.edu/people/faculty), Genetics (https://genetics.rutgers.edu/people/faculty), or MBB (https://mbb.rutgers.edu/people/faculty) undergraduate programs, or Kinesiology & Health https://kines.rutgers.edu/faculty/facultyprior to applying for this fellowship) and must have previous research experience in the lab.
-This fellowship application requires that the applicant's DLS Faculty Research Mentor provides a letter of support for the applicant and the applicant must prepare a 1-2 page research proposal.
+Applicants must have prior research experience in the laboratory of their current faculty research mentor.
+The faculty research mentors eligible for the DLS SURF must come from the CBN (https://cbn.rutgers.edu/people/faculty), Genetics (https://genetics.rutgers.edu/people/faculty), or MBB (https://mbb.rutgers.edu/people/faculty) undergraduate programs.
+This is due to departmental funding support for the fellowships.
+Faculty from RWJMS, SEBS, other SAS departments, Pharmacy, or Biomedical Engineering are not eligible to serve as Faculty Research Mentors for this specific fellowship.
+This fellowship application requires that the applicant's DLS Faculty Research Mentor provide a letter of support for the applicant, and the applicant must prepare a 1–to 2-page research proposal describing their summer research project.
 Incomplete or late applications will not be considered.

-The DLS-SURF program fellowships are for full-time (35 hours/week) research for a period of 10 weeks starting June 2, 2025.
-Full time DLS- SURF recipients are NOT allowed to register for any summer course credits that meet during work hours..
-DLS -SURF recipients are NOT allowed to receive concurrent fellowships.
+The DLS-SURF is a 10-week fellowship for full-time (37.5 hours/week) research starting June 1, 2026, and ending August 7, 2026.
+DLS-SURF recipients are NOT allowed to register for any summer course credits that meet during work hours.
+DLS -SURF recipients are NOT allowed to receive concurrent fellowships from other sources.
+This fellowship program does NOT provide housing; however, fellows are eligible to apply for on-campus housing through the Rutgers Internship Housing Program.

 There is one single application for the fellowships offered through DLS Summer Undergraduate Research Fellowship Program- the DLS-SURF and HGI-SURF.
-You may apply for more than one type of fellowship, if eligible.
-If you have any questions, please contact This email address is being protected from spambots.
-You need JavaScript enabled to view it.
-Review the requirements carefully to ensure you are eligible.
-Ineligible students will not be evaluated.
+You may apply to both scholarships if eligible.
+Please review the requirements carefully to ensure you and your faculty research mentor are eligible.
+Ineligible applications will not be evaluated.
+If you have any questions regarding the application itself or eligibility to apply, please get in touch with This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 (A) Materials to be Contributed by the Student Applicant: